awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 ## Prerequisites<a name="mesh-k8s-integration-prerequisites"></a>
 + An existing understanding of App Mesh concepts\.
 For more information, see [What Is AWS App Mesh?](what-is-app-mesh.md)\.
 + An existing understanding of Kubernetes concepts\.
 For more information, see [What is Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) in the Kubernetes documentation\.
-+ An existing Kubernetes cluster running version 1\.14 or later\.
++ An existing Kubernetes cluster\.
 If you don't have an existing cluster, see [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) in the *Amazon EKS User Guide*\.
 If you're running your own Kubernetes cluster on Amazon EC2, then ensure that Docker is authenticated to the Amazon ECR repository that the Envoy image is in\.
 For more information, see [Envoy image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html), [Registry authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth) in the Amazon Elastic Container Registry User Guide, and [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) in the Kubernetes documentation\.
 + App Mesh supports Linux services that are registered with DNS, AWS Cloud Map, or both\.
 To use this getting started guide, we recommend that you have three existing services that are registered with DNS\.
 The procedures in this topic assume that the existing services are named `serviceA`, `serviceB`, and `serviceBv2` and that all services are discoverable through a namespace named `apps.local`\.

   You can create a service mesh and its resources even if the services don't exist, but you cannot use the mesh until you have deployed actual services\.